 I have an “unbreakable” slicker brush by Millers Forge that has served me reliably for more than a decade.
 As a backup, I also use a self-cleaning dog slicker brush, primarily when my Collies pick up burrs on our rambles.
 This allows me to get rid of the burrs without touching them, saving me the annoyance of pricked fingers.

 Round-Tip Grooming Shears for Dogs

 You will want scissors primarily for trimming hair around the feet/paw pads and backs of the hind legs from hock to foot, or the dog’s “ankles.”
 And, if you encounter a particularly difficult mat on your Collie (often behind the ears), scissors can be used as a very last resort to cut them out.
 Some Rough Collie owners (myself as well as those who breed and show their dogs) also trim a “sanitary path” under the tail and near the genitals.
 This is especially helpful for males and heavily-coated Collies.

-Any scissors will do, even ones from a dollar store, although they will become dull far sooner than a good pair of round-tip grooming shears for dogs.
+Any scissors will do, even ones from a dollar store, although they will probably dull far sooner than a good pair of round-tip grooming shears for dogs.
 Once dull, the scissors tend to catch and pull, which never makes a dog happy.

 Having a nice pair of nail clippers can keep you from hearing “click-clack” as your dogs walk through uncarpeted areas of your house.
 Some nail clippers for dogs even come with a nail file and a guard to protect the quick as you trim.
 As an added bonus, dog nail clippers can also be used on cats’ claws, if you have both canines and felines.